ghamaide/RN-testapp/RN.md

 ## Modifying our app

 Let's enter the fun part!
 Creating our **first cross platform mobile app**!
 Open you favorite editor and let's take a look at what React Native generated for us.
+The whole code for this article is available [here](https://github.com/ghamaide/RN-testapp).

-We have two files that represent our two entry points : one for iOS (`index.ios.js`) and one for Android (`index.android.js`).
+We have two files that represent our two entry points: one for iOS (`index.ios.js`) and one for Android (`index.android.js`).
 Let's play with the `index.ios.js` and change the text and style.

 ```javascript